Elinor Florence, Author

 A goatskin hangs over the back of a wooden bench seat in a log cabin, beside a small glass-fronted cabinet filled with china and copper pots.

-In the corner cabinet is my small collection of royal memorabilia and copper pots.
+In the corner cabinet is my collection of royal memorabilia and copper pots.

 A cookie tin bearing the image of young Queen Elizabeth sits on a shelf inside a cabinet surrounded by other royal-themed china, while the shelf below has a variety of copper kettles and pots.